 While the vast majority of visitors to southern Nevada only see the bright lights of Las Vegas, there is actually an abundance of wonderful wild desert lands surrounding the city which will please any nature lover.
 In mid-March we escaped the cold winter and spent a week camping around in the much warmer weather of southern Nevada, enjoying locations including Valley of Fire State Park, Lake Mead National Recreation Area, Muddy Mountains Wilderness, and Red Rocks Canyon National Conservation Area.

-Trip Reports: Colors Of Southern Nevada - March 2018
+Colors of Southern Nevada - March 2018

 Our first destination was the famous Valley of Fire State Park northeast of Vegas.
 This is a small park but it is chock full of super colorful sandstone formations.
 What makes it even more impressive is that the sandstone pops up in the middle of the desert where there generally isn't much sandstone - as if a chunk of southern Utah emerged in the middle of the Mojave Desert!